jzonthemtn/multilanguage-search/README.md

 This project has the ability to create a Lucene index from a Wikipedia dump that can be queried through a custom `QueryParser` that uses [Apache Joshua](https://cwiki.apache.org/confluence/display/JOSHUA/Apache+Joshua+%28Incubating%29+Home) to translate the search term to the language of the index.
 The project can be executed from the command line or in a NiFi pipline via the included NiFi processors.

+For better performance and more real-world applicability, the NiFi flow created from this project uses an Elasticsearch index of a subnet of the Wikipedia dumps instead of the generated Lucene index.

 The OpenNLP langdetect model is included in git lfs.

 ## Usage